 When you start your project you need to consider what resources are required to get it done.
 It’s always best to ask for the things you need at the beginning, rather than getting stuck halfway through because you haven’t planned it out, and having to ask then for additional resources.

 I’m going to show you the 3 types of essential resource that you should be considering for your project.
 I bet you are going to need all of them, so it’s worth taking a bit of time to work out exactly what that looks like for your project so you can request everything you need before you start work.

 Human resources are required to get the project done.
 Even if it’s just you.

 When you know what individuals you need it becomes a lot easier to do your resource planning, which should help you balance those peaks and troughs of availability in the team.
-Spend some time thinking through the different skill sets that you need and the kind of tasks that are required on the project.
-Even at this early stage you can still get a good idea of who needs to be involved.
+Spend some time thinking through the different skill sets that you need and the kind of tasks that are required for the project, regardless of the project complexity and type.
+Even at this early stage, you can still get a good idea of who needs to be involved.

 You’ll have to work out who is needed on the project at what times, based on your project schedule.
 You’ll need to bring in different types of subject matter experts at different times, and each one will have to know enough about the project’s objectives to get their part done successfully.